Taming the Unicorn

 Samson joshed around with her a few times, telling her this and then telling her that, but each time she found out that he hadn't told the truth.
 He had three chances to figure out that this woman was out to do him in.
 Every time he supposedly told her what the secret of his strength was, the woman tried it out.
 If she had loved him, she would have done all in her power to make sure that the things that weakened him were kept at a distance.

 No, instead, seven fresh cords showed up on the premises, then new, thick ropes that had never been used, then a weaver's loom.
-"Hello, Samson!
+It makes me want to rap him on the forehead and say, "Hello, Samson!
 Is anybody in there?"
 Waking to find himself tied up and or with his hair unbraided and woven into a loom didn't clue him to the fact that Delilah was trying to render him helpless.
 A siren should have been going off in his ears, but he wasn't tuned in to God.
 He was tuned in to the unicorn, and it was a siren's song that he listened to.

 An apostle named Andrew Shearman preached an excellent message on how to overcome temptation.
 He referred to story of Ulysses, and how Ulysses had himself tied to the mast of his ship while his crew stuffed wax in their ears, so that when they sailed past the island of the sirens, he could hear their song without the ship being driven onto the rocks.

 That was typical of Ulysses.
 He was such a jerk.
 I got fed up reading his story because there he was fooling around on his wife in affair after affair, while the faithful Penelope kept scores of suitors at bay.
-And she held down the fort against a mob of intriguers who were eating her out of house and home, while Ulysses was jaunting around, making war on people so that he could rob them, instead of staying home, looking after his family.
+She held down the fort against a mob of intriguers who were eating her out of house and home, while Ulysses was jaunting around, making war on people so that he could rob them, and jumping into bed with other women, instead of staying home, looking after his family, and earning an honest living.
 What a creep.
 Yes indeed, he wanted to hear the sirens.
 Just looking at them probably would have been enough for the randy, old goat to jump overboard to get to them, if he hadn't been tied to the mast.

 Worshipping the Lord in the beauty of holiness has two applications.
 One is that we worship Him in holiness, rendering sincere praise rather than merely lip service.
 But it also can mean to behold God in His beauty, to keep our eyes turned to Him, and groom our hearts to love that which is wholesome and pure so that we will discern offers for fulfillment that are sordid and unclean, and disdain them.